 A good example of the classic solid-body guitar design is the Fender Stratocaster.
 Though they are contoured, Strats are basically flat on the top and the back.

-Both flat-top and carved top guitars may feature a top which is made from a different type of wood than the rest of the body.
+Both flat-top and carved top guitars may feature a top that is made from a different type of wood than the rest of the body.
 For example, the Gibson Les Paul has a mahogany body, but the top is a maple cap glued onto the mahogany.

 As you’ll see when we get into tonewoods a little later, there are sonic reasons guitar companies choose to pair certain woods together.
 But the cosmetic impact of a specialized top is not to be discounted.
 A translucent finish over a flame or quilted-maple top can look absolutely gorgeous.

 Understanding the different types of electric guitars can help you make the best choice for your playing style and goals.
-Carved-top guitars are regarded as somewhat more elegant than the typical solid-body, and often incorporate more refined appointments.
-However, in reality there are good and bad examples of both styles.
+Carved-top guitars are regarded as somewhat more elegant than the typical solid-body and often incorporate more refined appointments.
+However, in reality, there are good and bad examples of both styles.

 Acoustic Guitar Bodies

 Like electric guitars, the way an acoustic guitar is built is a big deal.
 Acoustic guitar bodies have a few basic components.
-The top, back and sides may be made from the same wood, or different species.
-In budget guitars some or all of these parts may be made of wood laminates instead of solid woods in order to cut down on cost and still give you a quality instrument.
+The top, back, and sides may be made from the same wood or different species.
+In budget guitars, some or all of these parts may be made of wood laminates instead of solid woods in order to cut down on cost and still give you a quality instrument.

 The inside of the acoustic guitar has bracing.
 This is simply the wood structure within the guitar that helps it keep its form, stay sturdy and produce good sound.
-Guitar players debate which kind of bracing is best, but as a newbie it is not something to be especially concerned about.
+Guitar players debate which kind of bracing is best, but as a newbie, it is not something to be especially concerned about.